 Configure the OnPremise data gateway

-Register the OnPremise data gateway in Azure, using the Office 365 account.
+Register the OnPremise data gateway in Azure, using the AAD account.

 Test the OnPremise data gateway from Azure using a Logic App and the file system connector.

 Test the OnPremise data gateway from Azure and connect to SAP Dev.